-Dr. David Binion is the Co-Director of the IBD Center and Director of Translational IBD Research at the University of Pittsburgh School of Medicine where he continues a career focused on analyzing ‘Big Data’ to better understand IBD and optimize treatment, especially for those with more severe disease.
+Dr. Binion is the Co-Director of the IBD Center and Director of Translational IBD Research at the University of Pittsburgh School of Medicine where he continues a career focused on analyzing ‘Big Data’ to better understand IBD and optimize treatment.

 At the University of Pittsburgh Medical Center (UPMC), Dr. Binion continues to aggregate IBD patient data, building a registry from the ground up, which has led to new discoveries of ways to identify patients at risk for severe disease and to improve outcomes and reduce complications after common IBD surgeries.

 “The opportunity to collect information to practice evidence-based medicine occurs in every clinic visit.”